caioguge/flutterResponsivo/README.md

  <a href="#-about-the-project">About the project</a> •
  <a href="#-how-to-execute">How to execute</a> •
  <a href="#-technologies">Technologies</a> •
+ <a href="#-images-of-project">Images of Project</a> •
  <a href="#-license">License</a>
 </p>

 ## 💻 About the project

-Responsive Flutter - Was a module in **Start to Dev** ministered by the professor **Daniel Ciolfi**, who taught us how to consume an API, (in this case, an API created by us, the students).
-The comments in this project is in Portuguese-BR, however you can search for the traslation later.
+Responsive Flutter - Was a course in **Start to Dev** administered by the professor **Daniel Ciolfi**, who taught us how to adapt a Flutter project to any device (Web, Tablet, Cellphone).
+The comments in this project are in Portuguese-BR; however, you can search for the translation later..

-The entire project was desenvolved in the dart console.
+The entire project was desenvolved in Flutter.

 The link for the **Start to Dev** is below :point_down:
 <br>